-The terminal must be grounded with the short antenna cable and a grounding kit.
+The terminal must be grounded with the short antenna cable and a grounding kit (available from Cobham SATCOM).
 Further, the terminal must be grounded at its grounding stud to ensure a proper grounding if the short antenna cable is disconnected.